 We ran into Paws, the Tiger mascot, near the Big Cat Court.

-The celebration of monumental moments (i.e. home runs, wins) included Liquid Fireworks with the fountain going off over the center-field batters eye, the video board flashing, the “Tigers” logo changing colors, and tiger growling.
-The liquid fireworks were supposed to synchronize with music and change colors, but we were unimpressed.
-The tigers’ eyes are supposed to light up after a Tigers home run / victory, but we couldn’t see this during the day or night.
-We also enjoyed that “Yaba Daba doo” from the Flintstones played when Baddoo made a good play.
-They also played “The Candy Man” from Willy Wonka and the Chocolate Factory for Lars Nootbaar’s MLB debut, which was awesome that they did this for a visiting player.
+The celebration of monumental moments included Liquid Fireworks, with the center-field fountain erupting, the video board flashing, the “Tigers” logo shifting colors, and tiger growls echoing through the stadium.
+The fireworks were intended to synchronize with music and change colors, but the effect fell a bit flat.
+The tigers’ eyes above the scoreboard are supposed to light up after a Tigers home run or victory, though we couldn’t see this clearly during either the day or night games.
+On a more playful note, we loved hearing “Yaba Daba Doo” from The Flintstones whenever Baddoo made a good play.
+Even better – they played “The Candy Man” from Willy Wonka and the Chocolate Factory for Lars Nootbaar’s MLB debut, which was a great gesture for a visiting player.

 Summary & Scoring